-Richard Dawkins, one of the world’s most famous scientists, was deplatformed yet again in the left’s latest spasm of confused self-injury.
-In the aftermath, the listener-supported public radio station tweeted, “KPFA exercises its free speech right not to participate with anyone who uses hateful language against a community already under attack.”
-I’m certainly not arguing … Continue reading Dawkins Disinvited, Again
+Richard Dawkins, one of the world’s most famous scientists, was deplatformed yet again in our latest spasm of confused self-injury.
+In the aftermath, the listener-supported radio station tweeted, “KPFA exercises its free speech right not to participate with anyone who uses hateful language against a community already under attack.”
+I’m certainly not arguing that KPFA … Continue reading Dawkins Disinvited, Again

 On the first day of my introductory classes in biology, I was expecting the professors to directly address evolution.
 This is America, after all.
 We’re not exactly known for our science literacy or acceptance of Darwin’s great idea.
 The rows of seats were filled with future nurses, neuroscientists, and kids who just needed the credit, … Continue reading Can Science Tell Us About the Supernatural?